neos/doctools/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

   Related: #<number>
    If the change relates to an issue but does not resolve or fix it.

+* Fixes may be targeted at not only the master branch (i.e. the next major/point release), but also for a point release in an older branch.
+Thus a ``Releases`` footer must address the target branches.

 *A commit messages following the rules...*:

 .. code-block:: text